 While maintaining HIPAA compliance may not prevent a ransomware outbreak, it creates a protective environment that makes ransomware infection highly unlikely.
 In the unlikely scenario that your organization is breached, HIPAA safeguards can protect the integrity of ePHI, rendering the data useless in the event it is stolen.

 HIPAA compliant protections are put in place to enable the failover of technical services to a secondary location in the event of a disaster (such as a damaging ransomware event).
 These protections enable business-as-usual to continue in next to no time.

-With Atlantic.Net’s HIPAA-compliant hosting and cloud services, we have implemented procedures that both detect and guard against malicious software, including hardware-layer protection against DDOS attacks, intrusion prevention systems that intelligently log and monitor every system, and a managed antivirus and anti-malware platform that is the operating system’s first line of defense.
+With Atlantic.Net’s HIPAA-compliant hosting and cloud computing services, we have implemented procedures that both detect and guard against malicious software, including hardware-layer protection against DDOS attacks, intrusion prevention systems that intelligently log and monitor every system, and a managed antivirus and anti-malware platform that is the operating system’s first line of defense.

 What are the Risks and Rewards for Healthcare Organizations That Use Cloud Computing?

-As in any industry, the adoption of new technology will always be associated with risks.
-One such risk is that implementing a cloud strategy will create difficulties for employees in getting up to speed with new processes and tools.
+As in any industry, the adoption of new cloud computing technology will always be associated with risks.
+One such risk is that implementing a cloud computing strategy will create difficulties for employees in getting up to speed with new processes and tools.
 Staff might make mistakes, and data might be handled incorrectly.
 Cloud availability is another risk; our competitors have experienced major outages over the years, but only Atlantic.Net offers a 100% uptime SLA.

 However, the biggest risk is that of security, which is already a major concern for healthcare organizations.
 The good news is that cybersecurity has evolved so much in the last decade that it is now viable for the cloud provider to be one step ahead of the hackers.